Ian Paisley: Relationship with the nationalist SDLP

+was 'opposed to power-sharing with nationalists because nationalists are only power-sharing to destroy Northern Ireland' clearly meaning the SDLP as well as Sinn Féin.

 Campaign against the Sunningdale Agreement

 The Sunningdale Agreement of December 1973 set up a new government for Northern Ireland in which unionists and nationalists would share power.
 It also proposed the creation of a Council of Ireland, which would facilitate co-ordination and co-operation between the governments of Northern Ireland and the Republic of Ireland.
 Paisley and other hardline unionists opposed the Agreement.
 Specifically, they opposed sharing political power with nationalists and saw the Council of Ireland as a step towards a united Ireland.

 Paisley, along with anti-Agreement Ulster Unionist Party leader Harry West and Ulster Vanguard leader William Craig, formed the United Ulster Unionist Council (UUUC) to oppose the Agreement.
 Its slogan was Dublin is just a Sunningdale away.
 Loyalists formed the Ulster Workers' Council (UWC) to mobilise loyalist workers against the Agreement, while the loyalist paramilitary groups (UDA, UVF etc.) formed the Ulster Army Council (UAC) to co-ordinate their response.

 Addressing an anti-Agreement rally in January 1974, Paisley declared:Mr Faulkner says it's 'hands across the border' to Dublin.
 I say if they don't behave themselves in the South, it will be shots across the border!

-On 15 May 1974, the UWC called a general strike aimed at bringing down the Agreement and the new government.
+On 15 May 1974 the UWC called a general strike aimed at bringing down the Agreement and the new government.
 A co-ordinating committee was set up to help organise the strike.
 It included Paisley and the other UUUC leaders, the leaders of the UWC, and the heads of the loyalist paramilitary groups.
 Its chairman was Glenn Barr, a high-ranking member of Ulster Vanguard and the UDA.
 In its first meeting, Barr arrived late and found Paisley sitting at the head of the table.
 Barr told him "you might be chairman of the Democratic Unionist Party but I'm chairman of the co-ordinating committee, so move over".
 Paisley moved from the head of the table but carried the chair away with him and the two argued over the chair itself, with Paisley eventually allowed to keep it as he claimed to need a chair with arms due to back pain.

 The strike lasted fourteen days and brought Northern Ireland to a standstill.
 Loyalist paramilitaries helped to enforce the strike by blocking roads and intimidating workers.
 On 17 May, the third day of the strike, loyalists detonated four car bombs in Dublin and Monaghan, in the Republic of Ireland.
 The bombs killed 33 civilians and injured 300, making it the deadliest attack of the Troubles, and the deadliest terrorist attack in the Republic's history.
 In an interview nine months before his death, Paisley said he was "shocked" by the bombings, but claimed that the Republic's government provoked the attack.
 The strike led to the downfall of the Agreement on 28 May.